travelsonic/Dance-Dance-Revolution-Game-Engine/DDRMAX ENGINE/Data Structures/music_info.md

     unsigned short max_spm[];   // NOTE:  These variables are being declared here unsigned short avg_spm[];   //        without a length.
 In actuality, these
     unsigned short avg_jpm[];   //        arrays are of a fixed length.
-How long unsigned short chaos_v[];   //        they are is dependant on the game, and how unsigned short freez_v[];   //        and how many difficulties are present. char* title;
+How long unsigned short chaos_v[];   //        they are is dependent on the game, and how unsigned short freez_v[];   //        and how many difficulties are present. char* title;
     char* l_name;